Klaus-Tockloth/certstate/README.md

 How to check the validity of a public key certificate?
   - assess 'NotBefore' value of leaf certificate
   - assess 'NotAfter' value of leaf certificate
-  - assess 'OCSPState (Stapled)' value
-  - assess 'OCSPState (Service)' value

-Possible 'OCSPState' values:
-  - Good
-  - Revoked
-  - Unknown
-  - ServerFailed
-  - error: unrecognised OCSP status
+  - assess 'Status' value(s) of OCSP response(s)

-Possible 'KeyUsage' values (binary):
+Possible certificate 'KeyUsage' values (binary encoded):
   - 000000001 = DigitalSignature
   - 000000010 = ContentCommitment
   - 000000100 = KeyEncipherment